yuzhimanhua/yuzhimanhua.github.io/index.md

 ## What's New [[What's Not New...](old.md)]
 2025-01 to 2025-06 Invited to be a PC member of [KDD 2025](https://kdd2025.kdd.org) (Area Chair), [ARR 2025 Feb](https://aclrollingreview.org/) (Area Chair), and [NeurIPS 2025](https://neurips.cc/Conferences/2025).

+2025-03-07 We will hold two [KDD 2025](https://kdd2025.kdd.org) workshops on "Structured Knowledge for Large Language Models" and "Machine Learning on Graphs in the Era of Artificial General Intelligence"!
+See you in Toronto!

 2025-01-20 Our paper on Paper-Reviewer Matching was accepted by [WWW 2025](https://www2025.thewebconf.org) as an oral presentation!
 The acceptance rate is 19.8% (409/2062).